 Construct an instance of me with the total number of subplots (to be intelligently apportioned into one or more rows and columns) or, with two constructor arguments, the number of columns followed by the number of rows.

-|Method||__enter__||Upon context entry, sets up the next (first) subplot with cleared axes, preserves a copy of my global (all subplots) options, and returns a reference to myself as a subplotting tool.|
+|Method||__enter__||Upon an outer context entry, sets up the first subplot with cleared axes, preserves a copy of my global options, and returns a reference to myself as a subplotting tool.|

 |Method||__exit__||Upon completion of context, turns minor ticks and grid on if enabled for this subplot's axis, and restores global (all subplots) options.|

 |Method||show||Call this to show the figure with suplots after the last call to my instance.|

 |Method||clear||Clears my figure with all annotators and artist dimensions.
 Removes my

 |Method||doKeywords||Applies line style/marker/color settings as keywords for this vector, except for options already set with keywords.|